RizkiAlhamid/CS151-BookWorm-TeamHelloWorld/README.md

   - Created files for reading and writing users and books to local file
   - Created User object file and Book object file for creating instances
   - Created State diagram
+ * ### Amer Abu Amrieh
+  - Created a Sequence Diagram
+  - created the member page
+  - created the rent a book page and view
+  - created the edit user page and view
+  - created the return rented page and view
+  - worked on making exception handling for login and signup page
+  - Jar file for the project

 ## Problem/Issue

 ## [Diagrams](../main/diagrams)